The actionable IT marketing playbook 2024: Strategies for every stage of your buyer’s journey

 Navigating IT marketing challenges in 2024

 Marketing in 2024 presents a formidable challenge.
-The diversity of customers and the democratization of buying mean that standing out in any sector requires marketers to think smarter and work harder.
+The diversity of customers and the democratisation of buying mean that standing out in any sector requires marketers to think smarter and work harder.
 This challenge is magnified in the IT sector due to the specific needs, challenges, and pain points of the average IT buyer.
 Moreover, the complexity inherent in the technology being marketed adds another layer of difficulty.

 For B2B IT marketers aiming to make their mark, several key challenges must be navigated: